mmilanovic4/Spider/README.md

 # Overview

-Educational, open-source and multi-threaded website crawler written in Python, inspired by [thenewboston](https://github.com/buckyroberts/Spider).
+An educational, open-source and multi-threaded website crawler written in Python 3, inspired by [thenewboston](https://github.com/buckyroberts/Spider).
 It looks for internal links only - subdomains are excluded.
 However, this and number of threads could be tweaked easily.

+## Requirements

+- Beautiful Soup (python3-bs4)
+- Requests (python3-requests)

 ## Usage